Parsl/parsl/docs/userguide/checkpoints.rst

 Checkpoint files are stored in the ``runinfo/RUNID/checkpoint`` directory.

 The example below shows how to resume using all available checkpoints.
-Here the program re-executes the same calls to the `slow_double` app as above and instead of waiting for results to be computed, they are immediately returned from the checkpoint file.
+Here, the program re-executes the same calls to the `slow_double` app as above and instead of waiting for results to be computed, the values from the checkpoint file are are immediately returned.

 .. code-block:: python